Clinical History: A 32-year old female presents with back and left leg pain. (1a) T2-weighted sagittal and (2a) T1-weighted axial images are provided.

 History of Spine Lexicon

 MRI’s ability to directly visualize a wide variety of pathologic states of the intervertebral disc led to a veritable Tower of Babel phenomenon in terms of disc nomenclature.
 Haughton3, Modic, Ross4 and countless others authored excellent papers and textbooks on the radiologic and pathologic description of disc herniations.
 The North American Spine Society (NASS) is a multidisciplinary task force that formulated terminology recommendations regarding disc herniations in 1995.
-The recommendations were published in 1997 by the NASS and the American Academy of Orthopedic Surgeons.5 Their approach, however, was not universally accepted or recognized, and thus in 2001 a Joint Task Force of the NASS, the American Society of Neuroradiology (ASNR) and the American Society of Spine Radiology (ASSR) convened and developed a spine lexicon.6 This was strengthened in 2003 with an update including endorsing societies from virtually every professional organization with an interest in managing patients with disc herniations.7 The current article is in large part derived from the guidelines of this joint task force.
+The recommendations were published in 1997 by the NASS and the American Academy of orthopaedic Surgeons.5 Their approach, however, was not universally accepted or recognized, and thus in 2001 a Joint Task Force of the NASS, the American Society of Neuroradiology (ASNR) and the American Society of Spine Radiology (ASSR) convened and developed a spine lexicon.6 This was strengthened in 2003 with an update including endorsing societies from virtually every professional organization with an interest in managing patients with disc herniations.7 The current article is in large part derived from the guidelines of this joint task force.

 Normal: Residents in radiology are taught what normal looks like since one must be able to know what normal is to appreciate that which is not.
 A normal disc (4a,4b) is “fully and normally developed, free of disease, trauma or aging”.
 This part of the definition does not take into account that clinically normal people may have abnormal discs and that aging is a normal process.